RodriguezMT/RodriguezMT/README.md

 - 🌱**I’m currently learning:**
-📖 The fundamental concepts of data analysis, as I am still fairly new to the field!
+📖 The fundamental concepts of data analysis, as I am still new to the field!
-🔧 More advanced uses of Python and Matlab
+🔧 Uses of Python and Matlab in Bioprocess
+💻 Continuous improvement of my skills to become as an future Data Scientist.
+I'm in love of this area 😍

 - 👯 **I’m looking to collaborate on:***